TheRealCodeVoyage/Web_Server_Administration_Labs/docs/Lab6.md

-# Lab 6: SSL/TLS Certificate and Implemenetation
+# Lab 6: SSL/TLS Certificate and Its Implemenetation

 ## Part 1: Generate a self-signed TLS Certificate